Navigating the Deep: End-to-End Extraction on Deep Neural Networks: Preliminaries

 $F^{(i)}$ shares the same linear transformations and activation functions as the original function $f$, up to layer $i$.
 It will be used to track the transformation of an input vector as it goes through $f$.
-Observe that $F^{(r+1)} = f$.
+By $F^{(r+1)}$ and $F^{(0)}$, we mean respectively $f$ and the identity function.